 The 2018 Zimbabwean elections were fraught with a myriad of challenges.
 Public expressions of discontent in the form of demonstrations were witnessed before and after the election; with the latter tragically ending in the sanguinary deployment of the military on 1 August 2018.
 Even though ZEC announced the electoral winners with approval from the Constitutional Court, the main opposition Movement for Democratic Change Alliance (MDC - A) rejected the electoral outcome, insisting on a foreign mediated dialogue process to resolve what they term a crisis of legitimacy (African News Agency [ANA],2018).
 On the other hand, the ZANU PF-led government persisted with the view that legal legitimacy conferred by ZEC and the Court necessarily puts to rest any questions regarding the validity of their incumbency (Mhlanga, 2019).
-The electoral reforms meant to align the Electoral Act [Chapter2:13] with the new Constitution failed to deliver a universally acceptable electoral process and result.
+The electoral reforms meant to align the Electoral process and result.
 This chapter discusses the interaction between law, legitimacy and electoral integrity.
-It explores various aspects of the electoral process and how they affect the propriety of the electoral process.
+It explores various aspects of the electoral process.